 Caroline Mytinger, a fearless woman ahead of her time, chose Melanesia in her desire to document as many cultures as possible.

 The story of Caroline Mytinger is one of boldness, pluck, and artistic talent.
-She was born in 1897 in Sacramento, California, and grew up in Cleveland, Ohio.
-A noted portrait artist of important and wealthy American families and business leaders during the first half of the 20th century (including the Pillsburys and Weyerhaeusers, among others), she was a trailblazer for women of her era.
+She was born in 1897 in Sacramento, California, and grew up in Cleveland, Ohio and attended the Cleveland Institute of Art.
+She was also a noted portrait artist of important and wealthy American families and business leaders during the first half of the 20th century (including the Pillsburys and Weyerhaeusers, among others), she was a trailblazer for women of her era.

 In her desire to document as many cultures as possible, she chose Melanesia, where hundreds of unique cultures could be found in one region.
 In 1926, with virtually no financial support, she set out with her childhood friend from Cleveland, Margaret Warner.